Sable/emscripten_malloc/README.md

 # Emscripten Malloc
+The Emscripten project generates WebAssembly code from llvmR.
+Since WebAssembly at the moment only has one <i>Linear Memory</i> segment that requires manual memory management.
+It is useful for compiler writers to have a <i>Malloc/Free</i>
+implementation in WebAssembly.
+As such, this repository extracts the malloc implementation used by Emscripten.
+This implementation corresponds to the [pt2malloc](http://static.lwn.net/images/conf/rtlws-2011/proc/Jianping.pdf) implementation used by glibc.

 The main files are as follows:
 - [entry.c](./entry.c) contains the C code used to compiled with Emscripten and extract the code.
 Command used for compilation: